Lovekus969/5-River-Barber/readme.md

  How to fix the security issue and prevent access if password is wrong after some search what i found ................................................. currently using prompt() in JavaScript to ask for a password on page load, that is inherently insecure because:

+ éé issue fixed here we jsut fix it by using the user login mannual page and puting the password file inside the js file

 The prompt happens client-side — anyone can bypass it.
 JavaScript is easy to manipulate or disable.
 The page content is already loaded even before password verification completes.